 - The poll also found that the majority (54%) of Americans believe Trump did something illegal or unethical with Russia.

-- While his predecessors Clinton, W. Bush and Obama celebrated July 4th by visiting troops, Trump spent the day on a Trump-branded golf course.
-McCain, Warren and Graham visited troops in Afghanistan.
+- While his predecessors Clinton, W. Bush, and Obama celebrated July 4th by visiting troops, Trump spent the day on a Trump-branded golf course.
+Senators John McCain, Elizabeth Warren, and Lindsey Graham visited troops in Afghanistan.

 - Despite his recusal, Sessions spoke to Fox & Friends about the Trump-Russia probe, offering advice to Mueller on hiring practices and tempo.

-- WSJ reported the OGE will release an additional two dozen ethics waivers just filed for Trump regime members working on issues they handled in their private-sector jobs.
+- WSJ reported the Office Government Ethics will release an additional two dozen ethics waivers just filed for Trump regime members working on issues they handled in their private-sector jobs.
 Trump has already granted as many waivers to WH officials as Mr. Obama did in his eight years in office.

-- The State Depart’s Office of the Inspector General said the State Dept and USAID have failed to adequately track more than $30bn of foreign aid.
+- The State Department’s Office of the Inspector General said the State Dept and USAID have failed to adequately track more than $30 billion of foreign aid.

 - In a survey of 35k employees in the State Dept and USAID, workers said they were concerned about the future of their agencies and the lack of support from the Trump regime and Tillerson.